SC Life Features

 In pursuit of peach perfection

 The peaches we know and love don’t just grow on trees.
-They need a lot of help to survive diseases, fungal infections, insects, poor soils and inclement weather.
-That’s where Clemson University’s 240-acre Musser Fruit Research Center steps in.
-Read more
+They need a lot of help from Clemson University’s Musser Fruit Research Center.

 Mar 1, 2024